1-800 Contacts: Liingo

-In 2017, 1-800 Contacts acquired Liingo, which is an eyewear brand that offers a free in-home try on program and free prescription lenses with every pair.
+In 2017, 1-800 Contacts acquired Liingo, which is an eyewear brand.
 Liingo Eyewear was founded in October 2016, in Draper, Utah.
-Their business models centers on affordable prices, trendy styles, and free prescription lenses included with every pair.

 6over6

 In 2019, 1-800 Contacts acquired 6over6, which is a digital healthcare technology that enables consumers to perform their own vision tests from anywhere using a computer or smartphone.
-6over6's mission is to democratize access to vision care to help the whole world see clearly and chose to join 1-800 Contacts because of a shared commitment to advancing vision care and increasing access and affordability for people around the world.

 Ditto

-In 2021, 1-800 Contacts acquired Ditto, a global leader in virtual eyewear try-on technology.
-Since 2011, more than 60 million people per year benefited from Ditto's technology, which allows shoppers to realistically try-on eyewear and receive insightful frame recommendations.
+In 2021, 1-800 Contacts acquired Ditto.
+Ditto's technology allows shoppers to realistically try-on eyewear and receive frame recommendations.